 Judge sentences high school football player in assault case

-An Idaho judge has sentenced a high school football player to three years of probation and 300 hours of community service after prosecutors said he took part in a brutal locker room assault on a black football player in a small Idaho town.
+John R.K.
+Howard takes a seat during his sentencing hearing, Friday, Feb.
+24, 2017, at the courthouse in Twin Falls, Idaho.
+District Judge Randy Stoker has sentenced John R.K.
+Howard, a high school football player to three years of probation and 300 hours of community service after prosecutors said he took part in a brutal locker room assault on a black football player in a small Idaho town.

 Add your comments below